tribusonz-2/prime_gamma_theorem/README.md

 However, when we decompose the logarithmic factorial function into prime factors, we find that all the factors are prime numbers.
 It was hidden inside the logarithm.
 I would like to name this the "prime gamma theorem".
-We have discovered about three algorithms so far, which are interesting research materials.
+We have discovered about three algorithms so far, the "fourth" algorithm is a really interesting research material because it is Euler's integral.